Probabilistic Entanglement Distillation: Error Exponents via Postselected Quantum Hypothesis Testing Against Separable States: Conclusion

 \section{Conclusion}

 In this work we investigated probabilistic entanglement manipulation on the asymptotic error exponents of probabilistic entanglement distillation under $\delta$-approximately nonentangling and $\delta$-approximately dually nonentangling quantum instruments.
 Our main contribution is to present explicit analytical characterizations of the distillation error exponent by linking the operational task to postselected quantum hypothesis testing against the set of separable states.
-Beyond distillation, we studied the dual task of probabilistic entanglement dilution and clarified the relationship between probabilistic entanglement costs under approximately nonentangling and approximately dually nonentangling instruments, including an asymptotic equivalence and a corresponding one-shot gap bound, as well as a lower bound on the probabilistic entanglement cost under nonentangling instruments.
 Collectively, our results provide a unified information-theoretic framework via postselected hypothesis testing of the probabilistic entanglement processing under the approximately nonentangling and approximately dually nonentangling instruments.
+We also present an analytical formula of the error exponent for the Werner states under $\delta$-approximately nonentangling quantum instruments.

 Several open directions remain.
 It would be interesting to (i) extend the present characterization to other resources, such as, coherence \cite{streltsov2017colloquium,lami2019,luo2025}, thermodynamics \cite{vinjanampathy2016quantum,deffner2019quantum}. (ii) develop efficiently computable semidefinite programming formulations \cite{wang2025computable,lami2025computable} for the relevant postselected testing quantities in practically regimes, and (iii) explore strong-converse \cite{cheng2024strong,oufkir2025quantum,berta2025channel} and second-order \cite{li2014second} refinements of the obtained exponents.
 We hope that the connection established here between probabilistic entanglement manipulation and postselected hypothesis testing will serve as a useful tool for further progress in operational entanglement theory.